 - agree with it.

-If you are unsure about part of a contract, get some legal advice before signing.
-Generally, once all parties sign the contract, it is legally binding.
+If you're unsure about a part of a contract, get some legal advice before signing.
+Generally, once all parties sign the contract, it's legally binding.

 Breaking a contract

-A contract breach happens when someone doesn't do what they agreed to do they break the contract.
-A court can enforce a contract by ordering that people to stick to their original agreement.
+A contract breach happens when someone doesn't do what they agreed to do.
+A court can enforce a contract by ordering that people stick to their original agreement.
 The court could also order one party to pay compensation to the other.

 Making a consumer complaint